 The arrival of Marco Rubio (US Secretary of State) is a feather in the cap for the Swedish government, says Magnus Christiansson, researcher at the Swedish National Defense University (FHS).

-According to Secretary-General Mark Rutte, the meeting held in Helsingborg will be dominated by three central issues: increased defense investments, scaling up defense-industry production, and continued support for Ukraine.
+According to Secretary General Mark Rutte, the meeting held in Helsingborg will be dominated by three central issues: increased defense investments, scaling up defense industry production, and continued support for Ukraine.

 Lack of consensus

-He also highlights the decision from the NATO summit in The Hague last year as a challenge: that defense spending should be increased to 5 percent of GDP by 2035.
+He also highlights the decision at the NATO summit in The Hague last year as a challenge: that defense spending should be increased to 5 percent of GDP by 2035.
 The distribution is that 3.5 percent should cover pure military spending, while 1.5 percent should go to defense-related investments.

 It could be infrastructure, but it could also be healthcare and so on.
 It is no coincidence that they could not make it concrete in The Hague.
 It reflects that the countries have slightly different priorities, he says.